The Lord is gracious and righteous. Yes, our God is merciful. Psalm 116:5

 “All people are liars.”

-12 What will I give to the Lord for all his benefits toward me?
+12 What will I give to the Lord for all his goodness toward me?

-13 I will take the cup of salvation, and call on God’s name.
+13 I will take the cup of salvation, and call on the name of the Lord.

 14 I will pay my vows to the Lord,